xakepnz/STRIKEWRITER/README.md

 <b>Issues:</b>

-If it fails, it will mention you need to install the module, as it's not found. - sudo pip install module-name
+If it fails, it will mention you need to install the module, as it's not found. - sudo pip install module-name Small issue with VirusTotal - currently working on this.

 <b>To-do:</b>